Covington scores 21 as Timberwolves romp past Spurs 128-89

 Minnesota had dropped 14 of its last 15 against San Antonio, but it held the Spurs to 39.5 percent shooting.

-These aren't the Spurs of Tim Duncan, Tony Parker and Manu Ginobili, and the much-improved Timberwolves defense isn't the same either.
+These aren't the Spurs of Tim Duncan, Tony Parker and Manu Ginobili, but the much-improved Timberwolves defense isn't the same, either.

+"We're finally taking pride in it each and every night and not for a quarter, not for a few minute, not for one possession," guard Tyus Jones said.
+"We're staying locked in on that end of the floor and I think we're starting to see it makes a difference when you're locked in on defense."

 Minnesota led by as many as 48 before settling for its largest margin of victory against San Antonio in team history.
 The Timberwolves limited the Spurs to nine second-quarter points in the 15th single-digit defensive quarter in team history.